 As with most of China’s new wave of environmental legislation, the regulation was initially issued in draft form “for public comment” before being passed into law.

 As China: Draft Proposal on Recycling and Treatment of Waste Electrical Appliances, Proposed Regulation, substantial revisions were made “following years of debate” according to Xinhua news agency and a new draft issued in June 2006 – effectively China’s WEEE regulation.

-While the current approved draft may contain minor changes, the key points of the 2006 draft regulation are as follows:
+While the currently approved draft may contain minor changes, the key points of the 2006 draft regulation are as follows:

 Promulgated in line with of the Clean Production Promotion Law and the Law on the Prevention and Control of Environmental Pollution Caused by Solid Waste, to regulate the recycling and treatment of waste electrical and electronic appliances, protect and improve the environment, and safeguard human health.
 It is also intended to promote the circular use of resources, a clear reference in the first Article to the Cycling Economy Law.